microsoft/vcpkg-docs/vcpkg/concepts/registries.md

 ## Versions database

-All registries, regardless of their kind, must contain a `versions` folder at the root of the registry which contains the _versions database_.
+All registries contain a `versions` directory at the root of the registry which contains the _versions database_.

 There are two components to the versions database:

-* the baseline file,
+* The baseline file
-* the version files.
+* The version files

 The baseline file is a JSON file named `baseline.json` located at the root of the `versions` directory.
-The baseline file describes the set of versions that are current for each port in the registry.
+It describes the set of versions that are current for each port in the registry.
 The layout of the baseline file depends on the kind of registry.

-For each port in the registry, a corresponding _version file_ must exist.
-The versions file is a JSON file with the same name as its corresponding port, for example, a port named `foo` must have a corresponding `foo.json` version file.
+The versions files are JSON files with the same names as the available ports.

-vcpkg expects the versions files to be stored at the following location `versions/<prefix>/<port name>.json` inside the registry, where `<prefix>` is the first letter of the port name followed by a hyphen.
-For example, the version file for port `foo` must be stored in `versions/f-/foo.json`.
+They must exist at `versions/<prefix>/<port name>.json`, where `<prefix>` is the first letter of the port name followed by a hyphen.
+For example, the versions file for port `foo` must be at `versions/f-/foo.json`.

-The purpose of the version file is two-fold:
+The purpose of the versions file is two-fold:

 * List all available versions of each port
-* Point to the retrieval locations of each of version.
+* Point to the retrieval locations of each version.

-Same as the baseline file, the layout of the version file depends on the kind of registry.
+The format of the version file depends on the kind of the registry.

 ## Baseline file